-The market data for our Named Executive Officers was sourced from FPL's proprietary database and the 2018, 2019 and 2020 Nareit Compensation Surveys conducted by FPL.
-For our independent trustees, the market data was sourced from the January 2019 National Association of Corporate Directors Director Compensation Report, the Top 100 Real Estate Compensation Analysis conducted by FPL in June 2019, and the public filings of the REITs included in the analysis.
-This information was considered by our CNCG Committee in approving increased annual base salaries for our Named Executive Officers in 2020 and 2021, as set forth below under "Elements of our Compensation Program-Base Salary."
-The independent trustee Benchmarking Analysis was considered by our CNCG Committee in approving our independent trustee compensation program for 2020 and 2021, as described above under "Compensation of Independent Trustees."
+The market data for our Named Executive Officers was sourced from FPC's proprietary database and the 2020, 2021 and 2022 Nareit Compensation Surveys conducted by FPC.
+For our independent trustees, the market data was sourced from the 2021 National Association of Corporate Directors Director Compensation Report, the National Association of Corporate Directors Compensation webinar in February 2021, the Top 100 Real Estate Compensation Analysis conducted by FPC in June 2021, and the public filings of the REITs included in the analysis.
+This information was considered by our CNCG Committee in approving increased annual base salaries for our

+Named Executive Officers in 2022 and 2023, as set forth below under "Elements of our Compensation Program-Base Salary."
+The independent trustee Benchmarking Analysis was considered by our CNCG Committee in approving our independent trustee compensation program for 2022, as described above under "Compensation of Independent Trustees."
 Any changes approved are intended to better align each Named Executive Officer's and independent trustee's total compensation with the peer group.